learn-co-curriculum/react-hooks-use-effect-cleanup/README.md

 # The useEffect Hook - Cleaning Up

+## Learning Goals

+- Use a cleanup function with `useEffect` to stop background processes

 ## Overview

 In the last lesson, we saw how to run functions as **side effects** of rendering